Skip to main content Accessibility information

 Arriving at any university for the first time is an exciting event, made all the more enjoyable by knowing you have everything in order.
 We recommend you spend the months leading up to your arrival preparing a list and ticking off items as you get them done.

-As always, if you have any questions at all about your arrival at Plymouth Marjon University, just give us a call.
+As always, if you have any questions at all about your arrival at Plymouth Marjon University, please contact us.
 But if you have questions about what to bring with you, when to arrive and where to go on your first day, you’ll find all this and more, right here.

 What you need, what you don't